Frequently Asked Questions

 How do I register for summer camp?

-Activity Information
+Project Information

-Are the activities for boys and girls?
+Are the projects for boys and girls?

 A Day at Camp